 The primary role of the Head Start Mental Health services is to provide activities that encourage the social and emotional development of children enrolled in the program.
-The Head Start agency has a Licensed Counselor to assist with family support issues, such as substance abuse, domestic violence, or stress-related issues.
+The Head Start agency has a Mental Health Specialist and a Mental Health Licensed Counselor to assist with family support issues, such as substance abuse, domestic violence, or stress-related issues.
 The staff receives training in working with children and families dealing with child behavior along with family functioning.